-To verify that a defined part of the image contains enough pixels to, for example, recognize the face of a person, you can use the pixel counter.
+To verify that a defined part of the image contains enough pixels to, for example, recognize license plates, you can use the pixel counter.

-- 1. Go to Video > Image and click - 2.
-Click for Pixel counter.

-3. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.
+- 1. Click and select Legacy device interface. - 2.
+Go to Settings > System > Orientation. - 3.
+Click - 4.
+In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect license plates to appear.

-You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.
+You can see the number of pixels for each of the rectangle's sides (X and Y), and decide if the values are enough for your needs.